pearlmam/dmanage/docs/source/development/development.rst

 Development
 ===========

-This is the documentation relavent to project development
+This is the documentation relevant to project development

 .. toctree::
    :maxdepth: 2